ShahidJamal1/Web-Development-MERN-/README.md

 Foundation for DOM manipulation & asynchronous JavaScript

-Prepared for advanced concepts like closures and callbacks 🧑‍💻 Tech Stack Used
+Prepared for advanced concepts like closures and callbacks

+🧠 JavaScript Internals
+(Lecture 10 – Closures, Hoisting & Execution Context)

+In Lecture 10, I studied core internal concepts of JavaScript that explain how code actually runs behind the scenes.
+Understanding these topics is crucial for writing optimized and bug-free applications.

+🔹 Hoisting

+Hoisting is JavaScript's default behavior of moving declarations to the top of their scope before execution.

+✅ Variable Hoisting

+var is hoisted (initialized as undefined)

+let and const are hoisted but stay in the Temporal Dead Zone (TDZ)

+console.log(a); // undefined
+var a = 5;

+✅ Function Hoisting

+Function declarations are fully hoisted

+Function expressions are not hoisted the same way

+🔹 Execution Context

+Execution context defines how JavaScript runs code.

+Types of Execution Context:

+Global Execution Context

+Function Execution Context

+Eval Execution Context

+Phases:

+Memory Creation Phase

+Execution Phase

+📌 Learned how variables and functions are stored in memory before execution.

+🔹 Closures

+A closure is created when a function remembers variables from its outer scope even after the outer function has finished executing.

+function outer() {
+  let count = 0;

+  function inner() {
+    count++;
+    console.log(count);
+  }

+  return inner;
+}

+const counter = outer();
+counter(); // 1

+Why Closures Matter:

+Data hiding

+Maintaining state

+Used in callbacks & asynchronous programming

+Core concept in React & advanced JS

+📂 Location:
+JavaScript/Lec 10/

+✅ Outcome (After Lecture 10)

+Deep understanding of how JavaScript executes code

+Clear concept of hoisting behavior

+Strong grasp of execution context phases

+Ability to use closures for state management

+Advanced foundation for React & asynchronous JavaScript

+🧑‍💻 Tech Stack Used

 - HTML5